lasersquid/Sched1ProduceMoreMod/README.md

 # Sched1ProduceMoreMod

 Configure stack sizes, station speed, and station capacity, all in one mod.
+Now featuring configurable employee animation and walk speeds.

 Compatible with IL2CPP and Mono versions (main and alternate branches) of Schedule I.